Ruth Lingford

-Ruth Lingford is an independent animator.
+Ruth Lingford is an English independent animator.
 Since 2005, she has taught at the Harvard University.
 She now holds a position as faculty member in the visual and environmental studies, where she is senior lecturer and director of undergraduate studies.
 She previously taught at the Royal College of Art and the National Film and Television School, UK.
 Before investing herself in animation, she was an occupational therapist working with the elders and people suffering from mental disorders.
 Lingford completed a BA in fine arts and art history at the Middlesex Polytechnic (Middlesex University) from 1987 to 1990 and a MA at the Royal College of Art until 1992.
 In 2008, she received an honorary Doctor of Arts degree from the University of Wolverhampton.

+Lingford currently has official Vimeo and YouTube channels where she has uploaded clips of her short films and entire projects.

 Animation work

 Early work

 Lingford began her work in animation when she made Baggage and Crumble (both 1992) as part of her MA.
 Baggage and Crumble circulated in some film festivals, after their debut at the Royal College of Art's graduation show, including the Animefest Zagred, Holland Animation Film Festival and the Clermont-Ferrand International Short Film Festival.
 After their limited festival run, and struggles to find stability, Lingford made What She Wants (1994) with funding of a grant from the Animate! programme (co-founded by Dick Arnall for the Arts Council of England/Channel 4).
 For What She Wants, Lingford resorted to use her Amiga 1500 computer – having no access to animation equipments –, doing individual frames on Deluxe Paint.
 Lingford had learnt rudimentary usage of the computer in a workshop at the RCA, when hand-drawn animation remained the dominant technique.
 What She Wants's individual images were saved across approximately 20 Floppy disks.